zebafirdowsi/Lending-Club-Case-Study/README.md

 # Lending Club Case Study
-> The data given below contains information about past loan applicants and whether they ‘defaulted’ or not.
-The aim is to identify patterns which indicate if a person is likely to default, which may be used for taking actions such as denying the loan, reducing the amount of loan, lending (to risky applicants) at a higher interest rate, etc.
+> The data `given below` contains `information` about `past loan applicants and whether they ‘defaulted’ or not`. `The aim is to identify patterns which indicate if a person is likely to default`, which may be used for taking actions such as denying the loan, reducing the amount of loan, lending (to risky applicants) at a higher interest rate, etc.
-In this case study, you will use EDA to understand how consumer attributes and loan attributes influence the tendency of default.
+In this `case study`, you will `use EDA to understand` how `consumer attributes` and `loan attributes` influence the tendency of default.

 ## Table of Contents